input-output-hk/cardano-sl/sequential-derivation/notes.md

 multiple possible accounts for a given

 `account` is a hard derivation
 `change` is a constant to differentiate internal and external addresses.
 What is a use case for internal and/or external addresses?
 Are internal addresses addresses possessed by us (derived by our root key) where external addresses might be addresses derived from different master root key.
-Is there an upper bound to address index (my intuition is that private key entropy is not unlimited resource - from which we derive other keys)
+Is there an upper bound to address index (my intuition is that private key entropy is not unlimited resource - from which we derive other keys).
+Or are internal addresses addresses created by internal wallet (ie, normal wallet) and external addresses are addresses created by external wallet (like hardware wallet)?

 TYPO:
 > the root keymis of typeXPrv 0'